-Hi everyone, it's great to be back on the blog after a week away.
+It's great to be back on the blog after a week away!
 As I talked about in my last post, my husband and I enjoyed a wonderful break in New Zealand for our friends' wedding.
 New Zealand is such a gorgeous place, have you ever been?
 We were staying in Queenstown, and it was just stunning.
 I would highly recommend putting it on your list of places to visit!

 We both recently read the book 'Total Money Makeover' by Dave Ramsay.
 Have you heard of it or read it?
 The book has been a life-changer in terms of how we look at our finances.
 Although it forces you to face up to your approach to money and paying off debt, it's really all about planning for the long-term.
 One of the most important steps is to set up a workable budget...and stick to it!
-We have already implemented a few of the first steps in the 'money makeover' process, and created our budget as soon as we got back.
-I can't say it was fun, but I am excited to get onto some serious debt-repayment and savings.
+We have already implemented a few of the first steps in the 'money makeover' process, and we created our budget as soon as we got back from our holiday.
+I can't say it was fun, but I am excited to get onto some serious debt-repayment and savings!

 Everyone has those crazy busy days and nights when it is difficult to even get a meal on the table.
 My particularly crazy days are Tuesday and Thursday, so I want to have some meals pre-prepared for those nights so I can skip cooking.
 I am going to try two new methods - cooking 2 meals on one night (Monday), and doing big batch cook-ups on Sunday.
 This way I'll have the meal all ready to go.
 That's the plan anyway!

-As any of you who have been through a renovation know, there are hundreds of decisions that need to be made, and I don't really feel we've started that process entirely yet.
-The paperwork is all in, so now it's crunch time deciding exactly what we're doing.
+As any of you who have been through a renovation know, there are hundreds of decisions that need to be made, and I don't feel we've entirely started that process yet.
+The paperwork is all in with council now, so it's crunch time deciding exactly what we're doing.
 I feel some major list writing coming on!
 The image of my kitchen looking like this is really spurring me on.

 This goal is more for me than Damian, but I really do feel an unhealthy reliance on my phone and find myself constantly checking it, especially for emails and work-related issues.
 A huge goal for me is to try and spend less time on my phone when I'm with my kids.
 It's just not necessary to be constantly checking it, so I'm resolving to turn off all notifications; leave the phone behind when I can; to only check emails twice a day; and to catch up on blogs, social media etc when the kids are in bed or on a Friday night.
 This'll be a tough one for me, but I'm determined to try harder.